Overview

 Any view can be published with a public access token, making it renderable without authentication in an iframe on an external website.

-publish_status = 'disabled'but preserves the token.
-Re-publishing reuses the same token and the same embed code continues to work. publishToolAsView(toolSlug, toolName)is a convenience action that creates a new standalone view with a singletoolblock and publishes it in one call, returning the view record, token, and ready-to-paste embed snippet.
+3. `publishToolAsView(toolSlug, toolName)` is a convenience action that creates a new standalone view with a single `tool` block and publishes it in one call, returning the view record, token, and ready-to-paste embed snippet.

-getPublishedView(token)— uses the admin client to bypass RLS (the RLS anon policy also permits direct access). - Resolves blocks through
+1. Fetches the view by token via `getPublishedView(token)` — uses the admin client to bypass RLS (the RLS anon policy also permits direct access).

 <div id="my-embed"></div>